dimforge/wgmath.rs/README.md

 We can go further by serving a compressed wasm file: using brotli reduces the size to ~5.6MB :tada:.

-Now serving compressed wasm is not totally trivial, so I'll detail our current setup below:
+Now serving compressed wasm is not totally trivial, so our current setup is detailed below:

 Manual steps:
 - compress `.wasm` with brotli